 The political influence of the major city-states had by now been significantly eroded and they were unable to combat the new power in the north, Macedon (modern Macedonia), which was gathering strength under its aggressive monarch, Philip II.
 In 338 BC, Philip II marched into Greece and defeated a combined army of Athenians and Thebans at the Battle of Chaeronea.
 Philip persuaded all the city-states (except Sparta) to swear allegiance to Macedonia by promising to campaign against Persia.
 Before the campaign began, Philip was assassinated and his 20-year-old son, Alexander, became king in 336 BC.

 Philip II’s death sparked rebellions throughout the empire, but Alexander quickly crushed them, making an example of Thebes by razing it to the ground.
 Upon his black stallion he was always the first into battle ahead of his men, and was renowned for his valour, cunning and recklessness.
 After restoring order in Thebes, he turned his attention to the Persian Empire and marched his seasoned army of 40,000 men into Asia Minor in 334 BC.
 After a few bloody battles with the Persians, Alexander succeeded in conquering Syria, Palestine and Egypt – where he was proclaimed pharaoh and founded the city of Alexandria.
-To minimise future resistance from his new subjects, he interbred them with his soldiers.

-Alexander continued his reign east into what is now Uzbekistan, Balkh in Afghanistan and northern India.
+Alexander continued his conquests east into what is now Uzbekistan, Balkh in Afghanistan and northern India.
 His ambition was to conquer the world, which he believed ended at the sea beyond India, but his now-aged soldiers grew weary and in 324 BC forced him to return to Mesopotamia, where he settled in Babylon.
-The following year, at age 33, he fell ill suddenly and died.
+The following year, at age 32, he fell ill suddenly and died.
 His generals swooped like vultures on the empire and, when the dust settled, Alexander's empire was carved up into fractious, independent kingdoms.
 Macedonia lost control of the Greek city-states to the south, which banded together into the Aetolian League, centred on Delphi, and the Achaean League, based in the Peloponnese.
 Athens and Sparta joined neither.